 December 1 is World AIDS Day, a global initiative to encourage countries and communities to take a stand against HIV/AIDS.
 The fight against HIV/AIDS can be recognized not only on World AIDS Day, but all through December and every day of the year.

 AIDS is the final stage of HIV infection.
 It can take years for a person infected with HIV to reach this stage.
-One in 5 of the more than one million people living with HIV in the United States is unaware of his or her infection.
+The only way to know if you have HIV is to get tested.
+You could have HIV and still feel healthy.

 HIV is passed from one person to another by: